Alumni Advisory Group

 New York, NY

-Mario Patiño has fifteen years of project and relationship management experience in challenging environments.
+Mario Patiño has over fifteen years of project and relationship management experience in challenging environments.
 He has worked in some of the most severe humanitarian crises with the International Rescue Committee (IRC), the Danish Refugee Council, and the United Nations.
 As a Head of Business Development, Mario supports IRC's business development efforts in Latin America, securing financing from institutional donors.
 In this role, he brings technical and operational experience, leading the delivery and scale-up of cash transfer and workforce development programs for refugees, internally displaced persons, and migrants.
 Before this, he worked with CCS Fundraising, where he helped nonprofits position their programs with new donors and reach their fundraising goals.
 He is passionate about generating action to promote social change and helping field teams obtain the resources needed to achieve scale, respond to client needs, and deliver more effective programs.
 Mario holds an M.A. in Law and Diplomacy from the Fletcher School at Tufts University and a B.A. in International Relations from the City College of New York.
 Mario is an avid runner and enjoys biking around Brooklyn, where he lives with his partner Amy and corgi Jasper.

 Dr. Xanthe Scharff (F06; F11)